Brickline Greenway – Info & Updates

 ACTIVE PROJECT SEGMENTS

-The segment from Compton Ave, at the campus of Harris-Stowe State University to 20th Street, at CITYPARK (the home of St. Louis CITY SC) is focused on a conceptual design of a public art project to remember, honor and celebrate the Mill Creek Valley neighborhood.
-This piece is being designed by artist Damon Davis with input from community and key stakeholders.
+The one-mile segment along Market Street from Compton Ave, at the campus of Harris-Stowe State University to 20th Street, at CITYPARK (the home of St. Louis CITY SC) is divided into two parts:

 The segment from Fairground Park south to the Grand MetroLink Station and east to NGA (National Geospatial-Intelligence Agency) is driven by community engagement.
 We’re focusing on taking stock of existing conditions and partners, engaging one-on-one with stakeholders and community leaders and planning for future engagement, both now and when we can connect in real life again.
-Design has begun, and part of this section was awarded a $15 million federal grant for construction beginning in 2025.
-Read the planning phase recap here.
+Design is underway, federal funding has been secured.

-Shown in blue, two partner connectors will be great ways for the project.
+Shown in light green, two partner connectors will be great for the project.
 The Tower Grove Connector (led by City of St. Louis and Greater St. Louis Inc) will go along Tower Grove Ave and Vandeventer Ave, eventually up Sarah St to connect to Brickline Greenway.

 Brickline Greenway northern segment is awarded $15 million in construction funds from U.S. DoT.